zucca-devops-tooling/kustom-trace/cli/README.md

 1. Go to the **[KustomTrace GitHub Releases page](https://github.com/zucca-devops-tooling/kustom-trace/releases)**.
 2. Select the desired release version (e.g., the latest stable release).
-3. From the "Assets" section of that release, download the `kustomtrace-cli-VERSION-all.jar` file (this is an executable "fat JAR" containing all dependencies).
+3. From the "Assets" section of that release, download the `kustomtrace-cli-VERSION-all.jar` file.

 **Requirements:**
 * Java 17 (or newer) is required to run the JAR.